Autocar India

 MG Comet EV

-The MG Comet EV is one of the most affordable EVs in India, priced from Rs 7.63 lakh (ex-showroom).
-Its entry-level variants feature a 17.3kWh battery, while higher-spec models get a 17.4kWh unit.
-The BaaS scheme lowers the starting price by Rs 2.64 lakh.
-However, buyers opting for this scheme have to pay a Rs 3.2/km subscription cost for the battery pack.
+The Comet EV is priced from Rs 7.63 lakh, and its entry-level trims feature a 17.3kWh battery, while higher-spec models get a 17.4kWh unit.
+The BaaS scheme lowers the price by Rs 2.64 lakh across trims, and buyers opting for this have to pay a Rs 3.2/km subscription cost for the battery pack.
 Do note that when MG introduced the BaaS plan for the Comet EV in 2024, the subscription fee was slightly lower at Rs 2.5 per km.

 MG Comet EV ex-showroom prices (in Rs)